department-of-veterans-affairs/va.gov-team/products/content/content-patterns-and-standards/voicebot.md

 -The voicebot can refer to itself as "voicebot" during instances outside of a user interaction (e.g. "We're working to fix some problems with our voicebot.
 We're sorry it's not working right now...")

 ## Technology considerations and limitations
 -Voicebot copy doesn't include dash marks (-) since the voice interface pronounces '-' as a word.
-Therefore, "post-9/11" becomes "post 9/11," "PACT Act-related benefits" becomes "PACT Act related benefits," etc.
+Therefore, "post-9/11" becomes "post 9/11," "PACT Act-related benefits" becomes "PACT Act related benefits," etc. Also remove '-' from form names.

 ## Plain language